nanocosmos/docs/docs/cloud/live_encoding.md

 ### Resolution and bitrate settings

-The primary quality impact is done by the pixel resolution (e.g. 1280x720) and the video encoder bitrate (e.g. 500 kBits/s).
+The quality is primarily influenced by the pixel resolution (e.g. 1280x720) and the video encoder bitrate (e.g. 500 kBits/s).

-NOTES
+**Notes**:

 - Video Encoding Quality is very much dependent on the content!
 Static content with little movement and structure is much better to compress than moving content.
 - Mobile networks have limited bandwidth and usually lead to a quality impact of a stream.
-If you set a high bitrate which cannot be delivered through the network, you will get buffering impacts.
+If you set a high bitrate for your stream, which cannot be delivered through the network, your clients will experience buffering and stream freezes during the playback.
 - For live streams, a constant pixel resolution is required, as most streaming and playback environments do not support changing resolutions while streaming.

 The choice of the resolution and bitrate is highly dependent on your requirements and expected quality results.